jumio-oss/geb-mobile/README.md

 ---

 ## Goal
-+ Write mobile selenium based tests with all the features of Geb/Spock
++ Write mobile selenium based tests with features of Geb/Spock
 + Reuse Test for Mobile and normal Web
++ Run same test against Android and Ios
-+ Support Geb for Android over Appium and Selendroid
++ Support Geb for Android over Appium
 + Support Geb for Ios over Appium and Iosdriver
 + Support Geb for MobileSafari over Appium

 ## Actual working
-+  Android over Appium and Selendroid
++  Android over Appium
 +  native iOS apps with Appium
-+  Safari on iOS-Emulator
++  Safari on iOS-Emulator ( not sure about that )
 +  Safari on Real Device
-+  Mobile Safari over Appium works with Saucelabs
++  Test should work with Cloud Provider like ( saucelabs, testobjects, etc)

 ## Motivation
 + Geb is cool [See here](http://www.gebish.org/)